PasuSewa/Desktop-FrontEnd/README.md

 First of all, this is **NOT** a secure password manager, since key to decrypt everything on the database is stored as an environment variable on the backend server.

-This is a personal project in which I put all my effort to learn a lot of technologies, some new, and some not so much, like React Hooks, Typescript, Redux and its Hooks, and many more.
+This is a personal project in which I put all my effort to learn a lot of technologies, some new, and some not so much, like React Hooks, Typescript, Redux and it's Hooks, and many more.

-I always tried to follow standards.
+I always tried to follow the standards.

 This is basically the same project as [Web-Forntend](https://github.com/PasuSewa/Web-Frontend), but with ElectronJS on top of that, and with a few less functionalities (the payment system, and the captcha, for example).